Too Scared to Read?

 My family didn’t have a great deal of money when I was younger so a lot of the time I would pick up books and toys from jumble sales and bric-a-brac stalls.
 One of the first ghost books that I purchased was Ghosts, Ghosts, Ghosts.

-At first I couldn’t even open the book – another book at the sale put paid to that in its back cover text; “Dedicated to the ghosts who would appear in my bedroom”.
+At first I couldn’t even open the book, I was just too scared to read – another book at the sale put paid to that in its back cover text; “Dedicated to the ghosts who would appear in my bedroom”.
 I’ve still not tracked down that book that so frightened me.

 Ghosts, Ghosts, Ghosts is a selection of ghost stories often featuring young adults or children.
 The first story “Jimmy takes vanishing lessons” is an exciting story of a ghost teaching Jimmy how to do ghostly things such as trying to walk through walls (tried it and it didn’t work) and “how to glare with fiery eyes, which was useful later on when Jimmy became a doctor”.